amitkapilkumar/Web-Scrapper/README.md

 ## Deployment / Execution
 - Repo has executable jar file **Web-Scrapper-0.0.1-SNAPSHOT.jar**.
 - Which can be executed as **java -jar Web-Scrapper-0.0.1-SNAPSHOT.jar**
+- Additionally entire repo can be imported as maven project in IDE and run locally.